JamalZeynalov/swagger-coverage-py/README.md

 > #### Note: "auth" and "params" arguments are default for "requests" lib and are not required. <br>You can use any other **kwargs that are applicable for Requests library.

 ### 5. Run your tests and open created `swagger-coverage-report-<api_name>.html` report(s) in your browser.
+Important remarks:
+1. Virtual environments are supported.
+Make sure your virtual environment directory has name `venv`.
+2. To create report you have to run your test from the project root.
+Check that workind directory of your runner is not `"<root>/test"`

 # How it works: